assertj/assertj-assertions-generator-maven-plugin/README.md

-Maven plugin for fest-assertion-generator
+Maven plugin for assertj-assertions-generator
 ==

-This plugin can generate [Fest assertions](https://github.com/alexruiz/fest-assert-2.x/wiki) for your own classes via maven (it is based on [fest-assertion-generator](https://github.com/joel-costigliola/fest-assertion-generator/wiki)).
+This plugin can generate [AssertJ assertions](https://github.com/joel-costigliola/assertj-core) for your own classes via maven (it is based on [assertj-assertions-generator](https://github.com/joel-costigliola/assertj-assertions-generator)).

 Let's say that you have a `Player` class with `name` and `team` attributes, the plugin is able to create a `PlayerAssert` assertions class with `hasName` and `hasTeam` assertions, to write code like :